rwynn/monstache/README.md

 When `elasticsearch-max-bytes` is given a bulk index request to elasticsearch will be forced when the buffer reaches the given number of bytes

 When `elasticsearch-max-seconds` is given a bulk index request to elasticsearch will be forced when a request has not been made in the given number of seconds

+When `dropped-databases` is false monstache will not delete the mapped indexes in elasticsearch if a mongodb database is dropped

+When `dropped-collections` is false monstache will not delete the mapped index in elasticsearch if a mongodb collection is dropped

 ### Config Syntax ###